Tour de Sol: Regulations

 The detailed regulations for the vehicles were described in a 24-page handbook.
 The main specifications for the vehicles were for the size of the solar cells and the accumulator battery.
 The racing category allowed a panel up to 6 m^{2} or 480 Watts peak and a battery capacity of up to 4.8 kWh.
 These vehicles were checked by the police and got temporary licences for the duration of the event.
 For vehicles with a regular road licence other specifications applied.

 Two-wheelers

 The vehicles mostly had three or four wheels but from the beginning a few bicycles with solar trailers participated.
-This later led to the development of Swiss production electric bicycles and motorcycles.
+This later led to the development of Swiss production electric bicycles and motorcycles, notably the first production pedelec, the Velocity, and soon after the Flyer, which was heavily promoted and increased the popularity of pedelecs in Switzerland by a great deal.